LKQ Corporation (LKQ) Shares Up Despite Recent Market Volatility

 LKQ’s Market Performance

-The stock of LKQ Corporation (LKQ) has seen a -5.33% decrease in the past week, with a -2.96% drop in the past month, and a 2.40% gain in the past quarter.
-The volatility ratio for the week is 2.34%, and the volatility levels for the past 30 days are at 2.33% for LKQ.
-The simple moving average for the last 20 days is -4.49% for LKQ stock, with a simple moving average of 2.34% for the last 200 days.
+The stock of LKQ Corporation (LKQ) has seen a 1.30% increase in the past week, with a -6.15% drop in the past month, and a 4.92% gain in the past quarter.
+The volatility ratio for the week is 2.12%, and the volatility levels for the past 30 days are at 2.32% for LKQ.
+The simple moving average for the last 20 days is -1.71% for LKQ stock, with a simple moving average of 3.51% for the last 200 days.

 Analysts’ Opinion of LKQ